isomerpages/sndgo-corp/_resources/Business Resources.md

 With more than 100 Government schemes available to support local companies, it can be mind-boggling for businesses to navigate and find what’s applicable to them.

-GoBusiness Gov Assist provides information on the various assistance options available as you grow your business –  all in one place!.
+GoBusiness Gov Assist provides information on the various assistance options available as you grow your business –  all in one place!
 Have more queries?
 An e-Adviser is on hand to help too.

 ## <a href="https://www.ihis.com.sg/HealthX/Pages/home.aspx">HealthX</a>
 Have a promising idea or solution that harnesses tech to transform Singapore’s healthcare or improve public health?